Minit

-Gameplay
+Gameplay and premise

-The gameplay of Minit consists of sixty-second lives in which the player attempts to uncover mysteries and lift a curse.
-Gameplay progresses by the player keeping all items they have collected during each of their sixty-second lives.
+Minit is a 2D top-down adventure game.
+The player takes control of an unnamed duck-like creature at their house.
+Initially, the player has no time limit and can explore a small space and will discover a sword washed up on the shore.
+Upon picking it up, it is revealed by a now-active timer that the sword is cursed.
+Every 60 seconds the player will die and wake up back in their home.
+The gameplay progresses with the player keeping all items they have collected during each of their sixty-second lives.
 Where they respawn depends on their last save point, one for every location excluding the factory.
 The combat is a simple stab in the direction of movement, but extra abilities can be unlocked by certain items (the Gardening Glove allows the player to break trees).